NagaChiang/flickr-downloader-cli/readme.md

 ## Usage

-Run the node and pass the url of photo set you want to download as parameter.
+Run the node and pass the urls of the photo sets you want to download as parameters.

 ```
 $ node index.js https://www.flickr.com/photos/flickr/albums/72157656845052880